lukeloken/EOFscripts/README.md

 Data will be archived here, here and here... path to the local copy of the canonical shared drive:

+Each site has the ability to process and analysis their own data using the following functions.
+Their is a workflow script titled: master_run_file.R in the 'scripts' folder.

 ```
 ## Process your raw data ##